The Christmas Feeling May be Missing, but the Spirit of Jesus is Alive and Well

 …be the Voice of Free Press: LIKE, SHARE, SUPPORT

 By Rohit Kumar, Copy Edited By Adam Rizvi: Matthew and Luke narrate the moving account of Mary and Joseph’s long and difficult journey from Nazareth to Bethlehem, in obedience, as it were, to the arbitrary whims of the tyrannical government of their day.

 It’s one of India’s wonderful oddities that more Hindus in the country celebrate Christmas than do Christians, simply because there are so many more Hindus in India than there are Christians.
-Like many non-Christians around India, I too decorate a Christmas tree every year, give presents to those I care about, and happily sing carols (mostly off-key) with family, friends, and neighbours (mostly non-Christian).
+Like many non-Christians around India, I too decorate a Christmas tree every year, give presents to those I care about, and happily sing carols (mostly off-key) with family, friends, and neighbors (mostly non-Christian).
 I also make it a point every year to read the story of the first Christmas in the New Testament.